What is Sloww? I’ve been thinking about this question a lot lately.

 How has Sloww stayed the same since the beginning?

-Learning has been the foundation of everything from the very beginning.
+Learning and development has been the foundation of everything from the very beginning.

 When I was deep in my existential crisis in late 2015, my natural instinct was to question everything and start searching for answers.
 Searching led to researching which led to a lot of reading.
 Reading led to notetaking and summarizing.
 The more I learned, the more I started to analyze.
 And, ultimately, it all converged on synthesizing.

-The visual below shows how a lifelong learning structure supports all human development stages.
-This lifelong learning is considered “horizontal development” or “translation” because it’s adding new skills, information, and knowledge to your current “stage” of mind—as opposed to human development which is considered “vertical development” or “transformation” because it’s unlocking new worldviews, perspective-taking, and meaning-making.
-You’ll see more on this below as we fill in the blanks.
+The visual below shows how a lifelong learning structure supports all deeper development stages.
+This lifelong learning is considered “horizontal development” (or “translation”/”transfer”) because it’s adding new skills, information, and knowledge to your current “stage” of mind—as opposed to deeper development which is considered “vertical development” (or “transformation”) because it’s accessing new worldviews, perspective-taking, and meaning-making.
+This will make more sense as the blanks are filled in below, but here’s more about the relationship between horizontal and vertical development if you’re interested.

 How has Sloww evolved over time?